thapa-jeevan/Optimization/README.md

 python -m src.run
 ```

-You can change the configuration for running the algorithms, you can change `configs/config.yml` file.
+To change the configuration for running the algorithms, you can update the `configs/config.yml` file.